 My debut novel, How to be Brave, was released in 2015.
 It got to No 4 in the Amazon UK chart, and was a Guardian Readers’ Pick.

 My second novel, The Mountain in my Shoe, was released in 2016 and was inspired by my time with children in care.
 It explores what family truly means, and how far we’ll go for those we love.
 It longlisted for the Guardian Not The Booker Prize.

 Maria in the Moon was released in 2017, and was a Must Read in Prima, Red, and the Sunday Mirror, as well as being widely reviewed by the press.
 It was compared to the early works of Maggie O’Farrell.

 The Lion Tamer Who Lost was released in 2018, and described by the Daily Express as ‘captivating and engrossing’ and by Good Housekeeping as ‘heartbreaking and uplifting.’
 It was a Love Reading Star Book, longlisted for the Polari Prize 2019, and shortlisted for the RNA Romantic Novel of the Year 2019.

 My fifth novel, Call Me Star Girl, was released in April 2019, and is quite a departure for me, in that it’s a psychological thriller.
 It won Best magazine’s Book of the year and longlisted for the Guardian’s Not The Booker Prize.

 I Am Dust came out during the lockdown of 2020 and was a Crime Monthly magazine pick.
-I wrote my memoir, Daffodils, during the 2020 lockdown, and also End of Story, a dystopian look at a future world where books are banned, which is out on submission with my agent Emily Glenister.
-This Is How We Are Human will be out in June 2021.
+I also wrote my memoir, Daffodils, during the 2020 lockdown, and End of Story, a dystopian look at a future world where books are banned, which is out on submission with my agent Emily Glenister.
+This Is How We Are Human is out now.